 What we mean by transient response is how fast a car can change direction, that is, how quickly can turning be initiated or reversed.
 All forms of automobile racing value transient response, but probably none as highly as autocross.
 Does any other form of motor-racing regularly negotiate slaloms?
 The closest are probably the chicanes incorporated into road-race circuits for the purpose of slowing the cars.
 Here’s some data from my car in a long slalom at TAC/TVR #6 this past Sunday.

-The top graph is speed.
+The top lin dog data is speed.
 Notice that it is constant at about 45 mph until I accelerate at the end.
 (You may also notice that I start accelerating even before the peak lat-g is reached.
-I “steal” a little cornering to do this, but I also think it means I was under-driving this slalom.)
-The lower graph is lateral G’s.
+I “steal” a little cornering to do this, but it may also mean I was under-driving this slalom.)
+The lower data line is lateral G’s.
 They alternate plus and minus at about .58 G’s with a little over 1s peak to peak.
 The slope of the line between the peaks is a measure of how fast the car is transitioning from left to right… how fast it takes to get from max lateral G right to max lateral G left.
 The steeper the slope, the faster the transition.

 What we’d really like would be perfectly vertical lines separating broad plateaus of max lateral G, as shown below.